garrandall/popular-music-data/tracks/nite-and-day-al-b--sure-.md

-Do you love me, please let me know (I can tell you) Don't hide the feeling, just let it show (I can tell you) A feeling so deep that comes within (I can tell you) What kind of love am I in, ooh...
+Do you love me, please let me know (I can tell you) Don't hide the feeling, just let it show (I can tell you) A feeling so deep that comes within (I can tell you) What kind of love am I in, oh...

 I can tell you how I feel (Uh, ho) about you night and day How I feel about you (No, no, no)
-I can tell you how I feel (Ooh) about you night and day How I feel about you (Ho, oh...)
+I can tell you how I feel (Oh) about you night and day How I feel about you (Ho, oh...)